ChrstphrHll/npc_gen/students/Lynx Galather.md

 ---
 ### Description
 - 1st year Human Monk in Burk
-- wavy brunette hair that's parted to the right, Amber eyes, and Tan skin
+- long wavy dirty blonde hair that's plain, Amber eyes, and Tan skin
 - Is Reasonable and Resentful, and has Responsibility as their ideal

 ### Organizations